Last Updated on June 20, 2026 by Daniel Globe

 Carry your bear spray in an easily accessible chest or belt holster.
 Never bury it inside your backpack.
 Practice removing the safety clip quickly before you head into the wilderness.

 You can also use noise-making devices or motion-activated alarms to keep bears away from your camp.
-Some campers use electronic sound deterrents.
-These devices add protection, but they never replace a clean camp and bear spray.
+Some campers add electronic sound deterrents for more protection.
+These devices help, but they never replace a clean camp and bear spray.

 How to React During a Bear Encounter

-You might still encounter a bear despite taking every precaution.
-You must know exactly how to react.
+You might still encounter a bear despite every precaution.
+Know exactly how to react.
 If you spot a bear at a distance, stay calm.
-Do not make sudden movements.
+Don’t make sudden movements.
 Back away slowly and speak to the bear in a soft, calm voice.
-This shows the bear you are human and not a threat.
+This shows the bear you’re human and not a threat.

 Warning: Never run from a bear.
-Running triggers their predatory chase instinct, and they can run faster than 30 mph.
+Running triggers their predatory chase instinct, and bears can run faster than 30 mph.

 If a grizzly bear makes physical contact, play dead.
 Lie flat on your stomach and clasp your hands behind your neck to protect your spine.
-If a black bear attacks you, do not play dead.
-Fight back aggressively with rocks, sticks, or your bare hands, aiming for the face and muzzle.
+If a black bear attacks you, don’t play dead.
+Fight back aggressively with rocks, sticks, or your bare hands, and aim for the face and muzzle.

-When hiking in bear country, you must prepare for anything.
-Pack a reliable power bank for international travel, like the one recommended in this article, to keep your phone charged for emergencies.
+When hiking in bear country, keep your phone charged for emergencies.
+Pack a reliable power bank for international travel, like the one recommended in this article, to keep your phone charged.
 Wear odor-resistant merino wool travel socks, mentioned in this article.
-Consider investing in travel pants with hidden pockets, as discussed in this article, to keep your essentials secure.
+Consider travel pants with hidden pockets, as discussed in this article, to keep your essentials secure.

 Love travel?
 Join Our Facebook Community For More Tips.